 Cost of living is a critical factor to consider when deciding whether or not the overseas move will be successful.
 Whether you're working abroad, traveling or using your savings to live in another culture for a while, you need to determine how much daily life will cost to see if you can afford it.

-Some countries will permit visa or work permit holders to access health care if needed while others have very strict stipulations on who is covered and when coverage begins.
-Check out this article on international health care coverage and researching options before you move.
+Some countries will permit visa or work permit holders to access healthcare if needed while others have very strict stipulations on who is covered and when coverage begins.
+Check out this article on international healthcare coverage and researching options before you move.
 Most embassy or consulate sites will provide information for visitors.

+Assess and review what opportunities we may be missing by moving.
 In economics, this is called an opportunity cost.
 The idea here is to weigh what you're losing with what you're gaining to ensure you come out on top.
 Not a difficult concept but one we don't always consider when making a major life decision.

 If you're being hired by an overseas company one of the questions you should ask your future employer is how secure will your new position be.
 This doesn't mean that if the job is a temporary job that you shouldn't accept it, instead, you need to look at the work permit you'll be obtaining to make sure your able to apply for more jobs once you've moved.
 Some permits are attached to the job so losing the job can mean losing your right to live in the country.
 For more detailed information, read the article on negotiating a job before you move.

-If you've read any of the article on this site, you'll know that moving is expensive even when moving locally.
+If you've read any of the articles on this site, you'll know that moving is expensive even when moving locally.
 So when thinking about moving to another country, you'll need to factor in additional costs that you may not have thought about such as shipping a car, renting storage space in your home country, moving your stuff via plane or tanker.
 Overall, you should expect to pay at least 30-40% more than for a local move.

 The question is twofold: are you prepared to never move back or are you prepared to pay all the costs of moving but only stay a short time?
-Either way, you need to be ready for the long term outcome of what a move overseas could mean.
+Either way, you need to be ready for the long-term outcome of what a move overseas could mean.